-That’s one of the troubles w/ Log ST. Say we use the “every 10 ST doubles lift” scheme.
-Then half the lifting power of ST 10 has to be ST 0, and half of that ST -10… I know that HERO does fine with these neg attributes, and there’s nothing wrong with them in theory, but I can’t see SJG going for it.
+That’s one of the troubles w/ Log ST, at least in terms of player acceptance.
+Say we use the “every 10 ST doubles lift” scheme.
+Then half the lifting power of ST 10 has to be ST 0, and half of that must be ST -10… I know that HERO does fine with these negative attributes, and there’s nothing wrong with them in theory, but I don’t see SJG going for it.

 We can hand-wave the “zero issue” for non-ST atts, as in “they’re low enough to be zero anyway; it’s not relevant to characters.”
-But ST that goes lower and lower and lower is normal and needed.
+But ST that goes lower, down to 1 and yet lower, then lower even more, is both normal and needed.
 We need to accept ST 0 and negative ST as normal – or, declare that the rules are different for ST < 10.
 That’s an option, but it tosses out the neatness of Log ST…

 One of the best things about Log-ST is that the percentage of increase is constant at all levels of ST – meaning that the costing scheme (using the one from ESCARGO) would actually make sense.
 So, in your estimation, what advantages does Quad-ST have over Log-ST?

-As above, main one would be conservation of a foundation of GURPS: an att of 0 means “zero”.
+As above, main one would be conservation of a foundation of GURPS: an attribute of 0 means “zero”.

 There’s another: conservation of a ST-to-damage ratio that’s (arguably) meaningful.

-Even tougher: How do you solve the low-ST issue, where half normal ST would inflict 0 dam, and lesser ST would technically require negative damage?
+Even tougher: If damage has a linear relationship to the ST score, then how do you solve the low-ST issue, where half normal ST would inflict 0 dam, and lesser ST would technically require negative damage?

 Exceptions and patches can be used to solve these, but again, it’s a shame to have to “break” a system that was chosen for its (very real!) technical merits.
 For what it’s worth, Quad ST doesn’t face these particular troubles.

-Or perhaps damage under Log ST should be reworked to solve this issue, so it does not scale linearly with ST. I admit, it really isn’t all that linear in GURPS even now.
-But then again, it *almost* is.
-The required reworking of damage under Log ST would make for a big change in GURPS — not a bad thing in theory, but perhaps impractical in terms of acceptance.
+Or perhaps damage under Log ST should be reworked to solve this issue, so it doesn’t scale linearly with ST. After all, it’s not quite linear in GURPS to begin with – but then again, it almost is.
+The required reworking of damage under Log ST would make for a big change in GURPS – not a bad thing in theory, but maybe impractical in terms of acceptance.

 In short: Log ST does have great merits (I especially like how it allows ST back into the Contest mechanism), but it’s quite a change.

 Final thought: if one were to adopt Log ST, is there any reason to stick with ST 10 for humans?
-As long as zero and neg ST are unavoidable, why not set the “fulcrum” right on the zero point — so positive ST is greater than the human norm, neg ST is less?
-Kind of like Strong/Weak Will… (It fits my claim that ST isn’t really much of an “attribute” at all…) A quirky idea, but I like it.
+As long as zero and neg ST are unavoidable, why not set the “fulcrum” right on the zero point – i.e., positive ST means greater than the human norm, negative ST means less?
+Kind of like Strong/Weak Will in 3e… (It fits my claim that ST isn’t really much of an “attribute” at all…) A quirky idea, but I like it.

 However, it has been pointed out by TBone that the one major problem with LogST is the fact that ST 0 is not zero strength at all but is simply a very low number.
 And the ST scale would have to continue to extend into the negative numbers.
 This is a bad thing.
 Thus in the end, I have to agree with him and go with Quad ST as the most logical choice for ST in 4e.